TheKinshu/phoneParser/README.md

 Make sure you have Node.js and express
 ```
-$ npm install xpress --save
+$ npm install express --save
 ```

 ### How to use

-Once all the dependecies are installed type
+Once all the dependencies are installed type

 ```
 $ node server